openvinotoolkit/openvino/docs/notebooks/223-text-prediction-with-output.rst

     # Install Gradio for Interactive Inference and other requirements
     !pip install -q 'openvino-dev>=2023.0.0'
     !pip install -q gradio
-    !pip install -q transformers onnx
+    !pip install -q transformers[torch] onnx

 .. parsed-literal::

     ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
-This behaviour is the source of the following dependency conflicts. pytorch-lightning 1.6.5 requires protobuf<=3.20.1, but you have protobuf 4.23.3 which is incompatible.
+This behaviour is the source of the following dependency conflicts. pytorch-lightning 1.6.5 requires protobuf<=3.20.1, but you have protobuf 4.23.4 which is incompatible.

 .. code:: ipython3